vladelaina/Notes/Develop/Tool/Neovim/README.md

 ![Clip_2024-10-15_11-31-34](./images/Clip_2024-10-15_11-31-34.png)

-- Use ⬅ and ➡ to move the cursor Up and Down
+- Use ⬅/➡ to move the cursor Up/Down